smoke-you/pyLiveKML/docs/how-it-works.md

 * `_suppress_id` : `bool`

-  Controls whether the instance's tag will be published with an `id` attribute.
+  Controls whether the object's tag will be published with an `id` attribute.

 ## Children -vs- Dependents

 Children and dependents are treated identically during static publishing, but differently during dynamic publishing.

+* During static publishing, all dependents and children are created and published as child tags of the parent.

-During dynamic publishing, descendants are created and published at the same time as, and as child tags of, the parent; while children are published in (and as children of) `<Update>` tags that describe how the child should be created, modified or deleted.
+* During dynamic publishing, dependents are created and published at the same time as, and as child tags of, the parent; while children are published in (and as children of) `<Update>` tags that describe how the child should be created, modified or deleted.

 Note that in order for KML tags to be manipulated using `<Update>` tags, it is necessary that both the parent and child tags include their `id` as an attribute.